Career In Metalsmithing: A Short Guide

 What is it about metalwork that gets you excited?
 Is it the very metal or the craftsmanship involved?

-So what’s the career scope with forging different metal or just sticking to forging iron you may ask.
-As a metalsmith, your career will be more creatively inclined.
+So what’s the career scope with forging different metal or just sticking to forging iron, you may ask.
+As a metalsmith, you will more creatively incline your career.

 - Metal Craft artist